d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 After initializing our parameters, our next task is to update them until they fit the data sufficiently well.
-Each update requires taking the gradient of our loss function with respect to the parameters.
-Given this gradient, we can update each parameter in the direction that may reduce the loss.

-Since nobody wants to compute gradients explicitly (this is tedious and error prone), we use automatic differentiation, as introduced in :numref:`sec_autograd`.

 Next, we must [**define our model, relating its inputs and parameters to its outputs.**]